petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/liferay-cloud-support/liferay-cloud-support-faqs.md

 Check the [Security Advisories page](https://help.liferay.com/hc/en-us/articles/360018875952-Security-Advisories) to learn about security alerts and vulnerabilities.

-## Should I give the Liferay Cloud team advance notice of any performance or penetration testing on a Liferay PaaS environment?
+## Should I give the Liferay Cloud team advanced notice of any performance or penetration testing on a Liferay PaaS or SaaS environment?
 If so, how?

 When you perform performance or penetration testing on your Liferay Cloud environment, it can appear to Liferay that there is an attack on the environment, which could require intervention to protect it.
 To prevent Liferay from interfering with your testing, notify Liferay Cloud of your testing window in advance.

-See [Performance/Penetration Test Advanced Notice](https://help.liferay.com/hc/en-us/articles/4407536203661-Liferay-Experience-Cloud-Self-Managed-PaaS-Performance-Penetration-Test-Advanced-Notice) for more information.
+See [Liferay PaaS Performance and Penetration Test - Advanced Notice](https://help.liferay.com/hc/en-us/articles/4407536203661-Liferay-Experience-Cloud-Self-Managed-PaaS-Performance-Penetration-Test-Advanced-Notice) and [Liferay SaaS Performance and Penetration Test - Advanced Notice](https://help.liferay.com/hc/en-us/articles/25827729290893-Liferay-SaaS-Performance-and-Penetration-Test-Advanced-Notice) for more information.

 ## How are third-party technologies supported?
 How should I report issues with third-party services?